Meet-forever/Lisp_Interpreter/README.md

 Then, it goes to the parsing stage inside the LISPParser, where it recursively checks whether the given input is semantically correct or not, and if there are no grammatical mistakes, it generates an AST.
 So, at this stage, we know that the input is syntactically valid.

-The AST tree is used for applying functions and operations.
+The AST tree is used for applying the functions and operations.

 ### Available Comparison Operations:
 ```